Solutions of massive gravity theories in constant scalar invariant geometries: Homogeneous geometries

-To determine the Petrov type of this tensor, we have to obtain the Jordan form of the matrix of components $S^\alpha_\beta$.
-Fortunately, we have not to handle explicit solutions of the third degree characteristic polynomial
+To determine its Petrov type, we have to obtain the Jordan form of the matrix of components $S^\alpha_\beta$.
+Fortunately, as already mentioned, we will not have to handle explicit solutions of the third degree characteristic polynomial

 in the general case.
-The traceless condition implies that this cubic polynomial, always will be of the form : $P(\lambda)=\lambda^3+p\,\lambda+q$.
-Its discriminant, which is defined as $\Delta:= \frac{q^2}4+\frac{p^3}{27}$, partially fixes the number and the nature of the different roots of $P(\lambda)=0$.
-If $\Delta >0$ one root is real and the two others complex conjugate; if $\Delta<0$ the three roots are real and distinct; if $\Delta=0$, at least two roots are equal.
+The traceless condition implies that this cubic polynomial will always be of the form : $P(\lambda)=\lambda^3+p\,\lambda+q$.
+Its discriminant, which is defined as $\Delta:= \frac{q^2}4+\frac{p^3}{27}$, partially fixes the number and the nature of its different roots.
+If $\Delta >0$ one root is real and the two others are complex conjugate; if $\Delta<0$ the three roots are real and distinct; if $\Delta=0$, at least two roots are equal.
 Accordingly, when $\Delta>0$ the traceless tensor will be of Petrov type $I_{\mathbb C}$ and when $\Delta<0$ of Petrov type $I_{\mathbb R}$.
 When $\Delta =0$, the tensor is of special Petrov type.
 It is of type $II$ or $D$ when $p\not =0$, and of type $III$, $N$ or $O$ when $P(\lambda)=\lambda^3$.
-Its precise determination will need more investigation, but things are greatly facilitated as at least one of the eigenvalue of the tensor is degenerate.
-For example, in case of the structure tensor density \eqn{SnI}, we obtain
+Then its precise determination will need more investigation, but things are greatly facilitated because at least one of the eigenvalues of the tensor is degenerate.
+For example, in case of the tensor \eqn{SnI}, we obtain

-which generically is negative and thus define a tensor of type $I_{\mathbb R}$; exceptions occur when it vanishes.
-The same discussion can to be preformed on the Cotton--York tensor